MattDoesAThing/yuzu-wiki/Contributing.md

 // Namespace contents are not indented

-// Declare globals at the top
-int g_foo{}; // {} can be used to initialize types as 0, false, or nullptr char* g_some_pointer{}; // Pointer * and reference & stick to the type name, and make sure to initialize as nullptr!
+// Declare globals at the top (better yet, don't use globals at all!) int g_foo{}; // {} can be used to initialize types as 0, false, or nullptr char* g_some_pointer{}; // Pointer * and reference & stick to the type name, and make sure to initialize as nullptr!

 /// A colorful enum.
-enum SomeEnum {
+enum class SomeEnum {
-    ColorRed,   ///< The color of fire.
+    Red,   ///< The color of fire.
-    ColorGreen, ///< The color of grass.
+    Green, ///< The color of grass.
-    ColorBlue,  ///< Not actually the color of water.
+    Blue,  ///< Not actually the color of water.
 };

 /**